-Company Overview - Progress Software Corporation (the "Company," "we," "us," or "our") offers the leading platform for developing and deploying mission-critical business applications.
-Progress empowers enterprises and independent software vendors ("ISVs") to build and deliver cognitive-first applications that harness big data to derive business insights and competitive advantage.
-Progress offers leading technologies for easily building powerful user interfaces across any type of device, a reliable, scalable and secure backend platform to deploy modern applications, leading data connectivity to all sources, and award-winning predictive analytics that brings the power of machine learning to any organization.
-Over 1,700 ISVs, 100,000 enterprise customers, and 2 million developers rely on Progress to power their applications.
+Company Overview - Progress Software Corporation ("Progress," the "Company," "we," "us," or "our") offers the leading platform for developing and deploying strategic business applications.
+We enable customers and partners to deliver modern, high-impact digital experiences with a fraction of the effort, time and cost.
+Progress offers powerful tools for easily building adaptive user experiences across any type of device or touchpoint, award-winning machine learning that enables cognitive capabilities to be a part of any application, the flexibility of a serverless cloud to deploy modern apps, business rules, web content management, plus leading data connectivity technology.
+Over 1,700 independent software vendors, 100,000 enterprise customers, and 2 million developers rely on Progress to power their applications.